sibwaze/DnsConf/README.md

 ### Cloudflare limitations
 + 100 000 DNS requests per day
 + Ipv4 DNS requests are restricted by the only one IP.
-But you are free to use other methods: DoH, DoT, Ipv6.
+But you are free to use other methods: DoH, DoT, Ipv6
 ### NextDNS limitations
 + 300 000 DNS requests per month (still more than enough for personal use)
 + Slow API speed is restricted by 60 requests per minute.
-Takes significantly more time for script to save settings.
+Takes significantly more time for script to save settings

 ## Setup Credentials